aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/SETUP_v2p1.md

 Import [SWBv2 Postman Collection](./SWBv2.postman_collection.json).
 Instructions for how to import a collection is [here](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman)

-### Setup environmentType, environmentTypeConfig, and project configurations
+### Setup project configurations, environmentType, and environmentTypeConfig

-TODO: Reformat this to POSTMAN requests

-### Store account and environment config information in DDB
 Since we have not built the API for Projects setup in DDB yet, you'll need to manually add these values to DDB.
 You can do so, by logging into the DDB page on the AWS console for your `Main account`.
 There should be a table there with the following name `swb-<stage>-<awsRegionShortName>`